Image: Panorama 2017 by Andrew Williamson

-The exhibition is for individual artists only.
+The Fair is for individual artists only.
 Artists with a collaborative practice must apply separately under their own name.
 Though we respect and appreciate collaborative artistic practices, we are committed to the support of individual artists as part of our mandate.
 This ensures artists' eligibility for our awards program (we only write cheques for individual artists not collabs or collectives) and fairness to other artists with individual practices paying for booth fees from a single income.
 If you are interested in applying as an organization, please see our Artist Run Centres page.

 We do not allow studio names since we emphasize artists as entrepreneurs and wish that they be face to face with the public with complete transparency.

 To be eligible to apply and exhibit as a student you must be currently enrolled full-time at a recognized postsecondary institution.

 - 7 digital images of the work you want to show at the fair.
 Images should be a cohesive body of work and be relevant to the Fair Category you have selected.
 The images submitted should resemble (medium/style) the artworks you intend to sell at the show if your application is successful.
 Please see our Application Tips for how to format your images.

 - 1 booth set-up, or grouping image, of the work that you are submitting setup as you plan on displaying them at the show.
 Booth image may not be digitally created, and must be an accurate representation of the display you will bring to the Fair.
 See successful examples here.

 - A brief Artist Biography (500 characters max.)

 - A brief description of your work (200 characters max - used for jurying purposes only)

 - Non-Refundable Application Fee: $50 Regular, $30 Student.
 Please see our Fees and Deadlines page for a breakdown of costs of particpating in the fair.

 Applications must be completed in full, including required fees, to be considered.
 Click here to read our tips to help you to submit a successful application.